Product Safety Research Program

 What are the research outcomes/ impact

 AusHSI’s interdisciplinary team has worked over the last decade to develop approaches to strengthen product safety injury surveillance in Australia.
-Its recent focus on child product safety has highlighted the extent of consumer product involvement in paediatric injuries, monitored injuries associated with mandated children’s products and identified leading classes of unsafe children’s products and related injuries.
+This work is currently focused on addressing significant product safety knowledge gaps for older Australians through the creation and interrogation of an Intelligence Platform to identify leading consumer product-related injuries and deaths, leading classes of hazardous products and risk factors, and human rights issues related to unsafe products.
+Its recent child product safety project highlighted the extent of consumer product involvement in paediatric injuries, monitored injuries associated with mandated children’s products and identified leading classes of unsafe children’s products and related injuries.
 The team has also evaluated injury risks associated with e-scooters, power tools, quad bikes, bicycles, ladders and infant products.
 The program focuses on strong, collaborative relationships and QUT is one of the founding members of the multi-agency Consumer Product Injury Research Advisory Group.

 Australian Research Council Discovery Project – Evaluating the congruence of consumer product safety regulator responses and incident data to improve the safety of Australian children.